podcast

 Episode 76: Special Sports Episode!
 All The Latest Sports Streaming News, Viewership Stats and Content Deals

-This week we cover all the latest news in the world of sports streaming tied to Apple, Amazon, ESPN, Disney+ Hotstar, Fubo, Max, Peacock, and YouTube TV.
+This week, we cover all the latest news in the world of sports streaming from Apple, Amazon, ESPN, Disney+, Hotstar, Fubo, Max, Peacock, and YouTube TV.
 We also discuss content licensing and viewership stats across the NFL, NBA, Formula 1, and MLS.
-Some highlights include:Apple reported that they had more than a million viewers to watch the biggest MLS games this season and the rumors that Apple is eyeing Formula 1 as its next big sports investmentThe latest in the NBA media negotiations and why the NBA needs to package national TV rights with local-market rightsPeacock's first-ever exclusive...
+Some highlights include:Apple reported that they had more than a million viewers to watch the biggest MLS games this season, and the rumors that Apple is eyeing Formula 1 as its next big sports investmentThe latest in the NBA media negotiations and why the NBA needs to package national TV rights with local-market rightsPeacock's first-ever exclusive live-streaming...

 2023-11-20